kubedb/website/content/docs/v2023.01.17/guides/elasticsearch/quickstart/overview/opensearch/index.md

   - `{OpenSearch-Name}` - the client service which is used to connect to the database.
 It points to the `ingest` nodes.
   - `{OpenSearch-Name}-master` - the master service which is used to connect to the master nodes.
 It is a headless service.
   - `{OpenSearch-Name}-pods` - the node discovery service which is used by the OpenSearch nodes to communicate each other.
 It is a headless service.
-- `AppBinding` - an [AppBinding](/docs/v2023.01.17/guides/elasticsearch/concepts/appbinding/) which hold the connect information for the database.
+- `AppBinding` - an [AppBinding](/docs/v2023.01.17/guides/elasticsearch/concepts/appbinding/) which hold to connect information for the database.
 - `Secrets` - 3 types of secrets are generated for each OpenSearch database.
   - `{OpenSearch-Name}-{username}-cred` - the auth secrets which hold the `username` and `password` for the OpenSearch users.
   - `{OpenSearch-Name}-{alias}-cert` - the certificate secrets which hold `tls.crt`, `tls.key`, and `ca.crt` for configuring the OpenSearch database.